msft-davidlee/contoso-customer-service-aks/README.md

 ## Performance Testing

-For running a performance test, you can craft a payload against the Order endpoint https://api.contoso.com/partner/order with the following body using the HTTP POST verb.
+For running a performance test, you can craft a payload against the Order endpoint ``` https://<api sub domain name>/partner/order ``` with the following body using the HTTP POST verb.
 I suggest using postman.

 ```json
 {